 José is a graduate of the Concordia University with a BFA in film production, and has extensive experience in film production and film festival coordination.
 He is currently a media coordinator with the Centre for International Security Studies, organising the media production for a variety of projects and events.
 José is involved in the production and editing of Q Media, which includes producing the Q documentary films.

-Raelene has a background in graphic design, film and communications, and has worked in media and comms for a variety of film festivals in Australia.
-She is currently the projects coordinator for the Centre for International Security Studies, focusing on the management of different projects within the Centre, from organizing events and conferences to coordinating grants and project fundraising.
+Clare has a background in advocacy and government relations, and has previously worked in the health and human rights sectors.
+She is the projects coordinator for the Centre for International Security Studies, focusing on the management of different projects within the Centre, from organising events and conferences to coordinating grants and project fundraising.
 She is the conference coordinator for the Q Symposia, and is involved in the coordination of Project Q.

 Media Production Team

-Jack has a background in Fine Arts from the University of Sydney and has lectured in film and animation for a number of years at the University of Sydney, Sydney Film School, Australian Film Television and Radio School and The University of Technology Sydney.
-He has written and directed a wide range of short films that have been screened around Australia and internationally, and is currently the Director of Conceptavision and has collaborated with the CISS team on the film and documentation aspects of the project.
+Jack has a background in Fine Arts from the University of Sydney and has lectured in film and animation for a number of years at the University of Sydney, Sydney Film School, Australian Film Television and Radio School, and The University of Technology Sydney.
+He has written and directed a wide range of short films that have been screened around Australia and internationally.
+He is the Director of Conceptavision and has collaborated with the CISS team on the film and documentation aspects of the project.

 Daisy De Windt

 Daisy is the Business Manager of Conceptavision: an end-to-end video production house.
-She worked behind the scenes to help manage Conceptavision’s input into the project.
+She works behind the scenes to manage Conceptavision’s input into the project.

 Gilbert is a photographer and independent curator based in Sydney and has curated many exhibitions in both Europe and Australia.
 His work is part of numerous collections including The Art Gallery of Western Australia, The State Library of NSW, the Australian Maritime Museum in Sydney, the Drill Hall Gallery and the Michel & Michelle Auer Private Collection in Geneva, Switzerland.
 Gilbert is the official stills photographer of Project Q.